Key Points:

 Although no part of the cauliflower plant is toxic to your dog, this veggie is very fibrous and can cause choking hazards.
 This is especially true for small dogs and puppies.

-Cauliflower’s high fiber content can cause an upset stomach or gastrointestinal discomfort in large amounts.
+Cauliflower’s high fiber content can also cause an upset stomach or gastrointestinal discomfort in large amounts.
 This is true for all high-fiber vegetables and fruits.

 Finally, like other cruciferous veggies, cauliflower contains isothiocyanates.
 These compounds can cause gas in dogs, so if your dog chomps down too much cauliflower at once, don’t be surprised if room-clearing doggy farts soon follow.